TVB Plus

 TVB Plus, formerly TVB J2 (無綫電視J2) is a Chinese-language free-to-air terrestrial television channel in Hong Kong.
 Owned by TVB and first launched on 30 June 2008, the channel broadcasts programming aimed at youth and young adult audiences, as well as sports and information programming.

 Most of its programming is presented in Cantonese, but occasionally there are programmes in other languages including Mandarin, Japanese and Korean.
 Most of the shows are broadcast on bilingual audio channels with Chinese subtitles.
 It began broadcasting in high definition on 21 January 2013.

-In April 2024, it was announced that TVB J2 would be relaunched as TVB Plus beginning 22 April 2024, replacing both itself and TVB Finance, Sports & Information Channel.
-The new channel was promoted as offering entertainment, sports, and information programming, and interactive features integrating with TVB digital platforms.
-The launch came as part of cuts by TVB, with most recently focused on their streaming service MyTV SUPER.
+In April 2024, it was announced that TVB J2 would be relaunched as TVB Plus beginning 22 April 2024.
+The channel is a merger of J2 with TVB Finance, Sports & Information Channel, with a mix of entertainment, sports, and information programming, and interactive features integrating with TVB digital platforms such as MyTV Super.
+The launch came as part of cuts by TVB to focus on digital platforms.